Osjaków

 Osjaków is a town in Wieluń County, Łódź Voivodeship, in central Poland.
 It is the seat of the gmina (administrative district) called Gmina Osjaków.
 It is located on the Warta River, approximately 17 km north-east of Wieluń and 73 km south-west of the regional capital Łódź.

 Etymology

-There are several theories for the origin of the name Osjaków.
-One of the most well-known is that a prince, travelling through the area, supposedly decided to set up camp at the site of the modern-day town.
-He was stopped when a swarm of wasps attacked him and his servants, and the prince began shouting the Polish word for 'wasps', "Osy!"
-Supposedly with time, this was altered to Osy-jakow and Osjakow.
+Several legends attempt to explain the origin of the name Osjaków.
+One of the best known tells of a prince who, while travelling through the area, decided to establish a camp at the site of the present-day town.
+As his companions began unpacking their juki (saddlebags), a swarm of wasps (osy in Polish) allegedly flew out of the bags.
+The startled prince is said to have shouted, "Osy z juków lecą!" ("Wasps are flying out of the bags!").
+According to the legend, this exclamation gradually evolved into the name Osjaków.

-The most likely origin for the name of the town comes from the Burgrave of Wieluń, Jan Ostrowski, who was the owner of Osjaków.
+Historians generally consider a different explanation to be more likely.
+The name is thought to derive from Jan Ostrowski, the Burgrave of Wieluń and owner of Osjaków, from whom the settlement may have taken its name.

 Three names are mentioned in the Geographical Dictionary of the Kingdom of Poland from the late 19th century, i.e. Osyaków, Osiaków and Ossyjaków.